 You see, if your URL includes information about the page, a human will determine if that page may have value to them.
 If the description is accurate, a human can better determine if it’s worth reading more.
 If the page is structured properly, a human—perhaps with disabilities, or perhaps using another reader service—can consume your content more easily and therefore potentially benefit from it.

 SEO has finally become more about humans than search engines.
 (Tweet this)

-Therefore, it’s no surprise that many forward thinking SEO experts from 2 years ago are now offering content marketing services—ideation, curation, writing and editing.
+Therefore, it’s no surprise that many forward-thinking SEO experts from two years ago are now offering content marketing services—ideation, curation, writing and editing.